-Where else but Hawai‘i can you surf, snorkel, and snow ski on the same day?
+Where else but Hawaii can you surf, snorkel, and snow ski on the same day?
 In winter, the 13,796-foot Mauna Kea (Hawaiian for "white mountain") usually has snow at higher elevations—and along with that, skiing.
-No lifts, no manicured slopes, no faux-Alpine lodges, no après-ski nightlife, but the chance to ski some of the most remote (and let's face it, unlikely) runs on Earth.
+No lifts, no manicured slopes, no faux-alpine lodges, no après-ski nightlife, but the chance to ski some of the most remote (and let's face it, unlikely) runs on the planet.
 Some people have even been known to use body boards as sleds, but we don't recommend it.
-As long as you're up there, fill your cooler with the white stuff for a snowball fight on the beach with local kids.
+As long as you're up there, fill your cooler with the white stuff for a snowball fight on the beach later with local kids.

 Ski Guides Hawaii.
 With the motto, "Pray for pineapple powder," Christopher Langan of Mauna Kea Ski Corporation is the only licensed outfitter providing transportation, guide services, and ski equipment on Mauna Kea.
 Snow can fall from Thanksgiving to June, but the most likely months are February and March.
 The runs are fairly short, and hidden lava rocks and other dangers abound.
 Langan charges $450 per person for a daylong experience that includes lunch, equipment, guide service, transportation from Waimea, and a four-wheel-drive shuttle back up the mountain after each ski run.
 Ski or snowboard rentals are $50 per day.
 808/885–4188. www.skihawaii.com.

 - Aerial Tours

 Take our short photo quiz to reveal your ideal trip in the U.S.More

 View deals in Big Island for vacation packages, hotels, airfare, and more from our partners!More